Vinaysankeerth13/Accuknox_Assignment_VinaySankeerthNalla/README.md

-# Shoonya Life Assignment Website
+# Accuknox Dashboard Assignment

-This is a website I built as part of an assignment for Shoonya Life.
+This is a website I built as part of an assignment for Accuknox.

 # How to Run This Project